-The more you know, the more there is to learn and investigate.
+The more you know, the more there is to learn and research.
 There are many ways of doing things, so sometimes is not easy to make decisions, but I'm always willing to think it through and use data to back up my instinct.

 One day I will master GoLang, but at the moment, I am eagerly taking the first steps.

 - Programming languages: PHP 7 and Python 3

 - Frameworks: Symfony and Laravel; Flask and Django

 - Database: MySQL, PostgreSQL and SQLite

 - IDE: PHPStorm, PyCharm, Visual Studio Code and vim